New Zealand has made commitments to the following international and domestic emission targets.

 - a choice has to be made about what vegetation to count as forest, since it is impractical to track the planting and removal of every single tree and shrub

 - there are different accounting rules for forests which existed before 1990 compared to those established in or after 1990.
-This distinction was created in the international accounting rules of the Kyoto Protocol (which apply until 2020).
-We currently intend to use a modified version of the Kyoto rules for accounting for forestry towards our 2030 target (under the Paris Agreement).
+This distinction was created in the international accounting rules of the Kyoto Protocol (which apply to our 2020).
+We currently intend to use a modified version of the Kyoto Protocol for accounting for forestry towards our 2030 target (under the Paris Agreement).
 The detailed explanation is on the NDC Registry website.

 Other government publications also provide information on New Zealand’s greenhouse gas emissions.
 In each case, the National Inventory Report submitted to the UNFCCC is the ‘source of truth’ for production emissions.